How long will my balloons last?

 What if my balloons burst or go down?

-Wherever possible we inflate any foil balloons ahead of an event, E.g we will inflate foil balloons for a Tuesday 10am collection on the Monday.
+Wherever possible we inflate any foil balloons ahead of an event, E.g we will inflate foil balloons the day before.
 The reason for this is that foil balloons are not test inflated by the manufacturer and in the rare event of a defective balloon, we can fix the problem by replacing the item before the order is collected.
+Wherever defects arise will endeavour to replace any faults.

-We often have customers return balloons to us which have been damaged either in transit or in situ by user error and neglect and if this is deemed to be the case we will be forced to charge you for replacements.
-If an item is deemed to be defective we will of course replace the item at no further cost to the customer.
+We often have customers return balloons to us which have been damaged either in transit or in situ by user error and neglect and if this is deemed to be the case we will charge you for replacements.

 All customers are briefed when leaving our premises on how to handle bagged balloons and despite this we often have to replace burst balloons due to people not taking correct care of them.
 They are fragile and needed to be handled much like a box of eggs in a shopping bag.